Services

 A practical review of your current website content, structure, local visibility, and service pages to show what is helping and what is holding you back.

-This can cover service page gaps, weak headings, poor location targeting, thin content, and missed chances to make your site clearer and more commercially persuasive.
+This can highlight service page gaps, weak headings, poor location targeting, thin content, and missed chances to make your website clearer and more commercially persuasive.

 Pricing: Reports typically from around £250 to £500.
 Content writing can then be scoped separately.